 Applications are accepted on a rolling basis; however, EAP is only able to sponsor a limited number of visiting scholars each year.
 It is advisable to submit your request as far in advance as possible.

 Note: EAP is not institutionally positioned to host graduate students as visiting scholars.
-To qualify, one must either have a Ph.D. degree or a professional appointment in a relevant field at the time of application.
-All appointments are contingent upon the visiting scholar maintaining valid work-authorized visa status and upon their retaining medical insurance during the term of the appointment.
-EAP will assist all appointed visiting scholars with necessary documents for visa application.
+To qualify, one must either have a PhD or a professional appointment in a relevant field at the time of application.
+All appointments are contingent upon the visiting scholar maintaining valid work-authorized visa status and medical insurance during the term of the appointment.
+EAP will assist all appointed visiting scholars with obtaining necessary documents for the visa application.
 It is the sole responsibility of the visiting scholar to acquire adequate medical insurance coverage.
-For more information, please contact EAP Administrative Assistant Jennifer Fields, 607-255-6222.
+For more information, please contact the EAP administrative assistant at 607-255-6222.

 EAP Visiting Scholar Privileges

-Visiting scholars may use the university library and the materials in its holdings on-site for professional or scholarly research; they may also apply for borrowing privileges (at the level of Cornell staff members) free of charge.
+Visiting scholars may use the university library and its materials for professional or scholarly research; they may also apply for borrowing privileges (at the level of Cornell staff members) free of charge.

 We regret that the program is unable to assist our visiting scholars with lodging arrangements.
-Getting Started section of the International Services lists options in the Ithaca area.
-For information on various other aspects of visiting Ithaca, the International Services website is a useful resource.
+The Getting Started section of the Office of Global Learning's International Services website lists options in the Ithaca area.
+For information on other aspects of visiting Ithaca, the International Services website is a useful resource.

-Office space is at a premium on campus.
-EAP has a limited number of workstations that we reserve for our visitors, which are assigned on a first-come-first-served basis.
-If no workstation available to offer, we encourage our visiting scholars to take advantage of reading rooms in the university libraries.
+EAP has a limited number of workstations that we reserve for our visitors.
+These are assigned on a first come, first served basis.
+If no workstation is available, we encourage our visiting scholars to take advantage of reading rooms in the university libraries.